GenomicsAotearoa/hts_workshop_mpi/level2/03-intro-to-nesi.md

 blastn: 2.10.0+
 ```

-It is always better to load the specific version as you then have a record of which version was used should you ever need to revisit your work.
-This also helps to avoid dependency clashes, which is the final consideration when loading modules.
+It is always better to load a specific version as you then have a record of which version was used should you ever need to revisit your work.
+This helps to avoid dependency clashes, which is the final consideration when loading modules.

 When we write software, it is very rare to write the entire program from scratch.
 There are a wealth of publicly available resources which can be used when developing a tool which saves the developer from writing every single line of code they need to achieve their intent.
-This saves time, obviously, but also tends to lead to more stable and robust code.
-This can be a problem though when we are using many different tools as sometimes these dependencies clash with each other.
-Sometimes, this can be a simple result of software being written to work on a different version of a language.
-For example, the popular `python` scripting lagnuage existed in two forms for many years as the release of the newer version 3.0 of the lanuage was developed in parallel to the older version 2.7.
-Code written in one version was not compatible with the other, and so for nearly 14 years it was required to carefully manage which version of `python` was being used in your system.
+This saves time and leads to more stable and robust code but can be a problem if we are trying to use tools with incompatible dependencies.
+An example of this issue can be found with the popular `python` scripting language.
+When the language was updated from version `2.7` to version `3.0` in 2006, there were fundamental changes to how the language was used so that code written in version `2.7` could not run in version `3.0+`.
+In order to save the global `python` community from having to rebuild all their work, version `2.7` was maintained and updated in parallel to the newer releases of `3.0+`.
+Unfortunately, because people didn't *need* to swap to the newer version, a situation arose in which even in 2019 tools were still being developed in the older version and users needed to implement complicated work arounds to run both `python2.7` and `python3` code in parallel as pipelines often consisted of a mixture of tools written in both versions.

-For a more common example of clashing dependencies, we will try to load two modules at the same time.
+For a common example of clashing dependencies, we will try to load two modules at the same time on NeSI.

 > ### Exercise
 >